B-cabrera/hwcalendar-mern/README.md

 ### Reminders
 - [x] Add cancel button when adding class and hw
 - [ ] Fix UI to be view perfectly on different screen sizes.
-- [ ] Getting a fixed number of hws and class at once, essentially dividing all into "pages"
-  - [ ] OR allowing scrolling to see all classes/hws
+- [ ] Limit amount of classes to x amount

 ### Progress
-Current Phase:  Allowing for "pages" of classes to be viewed if there are more than x amount
+Current Phase:  Limiting amount of classes user can add
 Next Phase: Fixing UI to be viewed perfectly on different screen sizes

 #### Contact